bakwc/mysql_ch_replicator/README.md

 ### Configuration

-`mysql_ch_replicator` can be configured through a configuration file.
+`mysql_ch_replicator` can be configured through a configuration file and also by using enviromnent variables to override some of config settings.
 Here is the config example:

 ```yaml
 mysql: